-The fund has closed to all investors and holds no investments at the year end reporting date.
-Prior to closure and during the reporting, the Fund considered the following:
+The Fund has closed to all investors and holds no investments at the year end reporting date.

-The Fund has committed to consider the following PAIs in its investment process, this means that there is pre- and post-trade monitoring is in place and that every investment for the Fund is assessed on these factors to determine its appropriateness for the Fund.
+Prior to closure, the Fund committed to consider the following PAIs in its investment process, this means that there is pre- and post-trade monitoring is in place and that every investment for the Fund is assessed on these factors to determine its appropriateness for the Fund.